tylerwalton/event-calender/README.md

 ## <u> **Usage** </u>

--This workday calendar display work hours of the day 8AM - 5PM.
+*This workday calendar display work hours of the day 8AM - 5PM.

--On the top of the page, current day and date is diplayed.
--Each time block is color coded to indicate whether it occurs in the past(gray), present(red), or future(green).
+*Each time block is color coded to indicate whether it occurs in the past(gray), present(red), or future(green).

--Each time block has an input field and save button where users can store their schedule.
+*Each time block has an input field and save button where users can store their schedule.

--Once its saved, it will store in their local storage.
+*Once its saved, it will store in their local storage.

 ## <u>**Screenshots**</u>